Aliases for STK24 Gene

 GeneCards Summary for STK24 Gene

 STK24 (Serine/Threonine Kinase 24) is a Protein Coding gene.
 Among its related pathways are MAPK signaling pathway and Signaling by GPCR and Apoptotic cleavage of cellular proteins.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein kinase activity.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is STK4.

 UniProtKB/Swiss-Prot Summary for STK24 Gene

 Serine/threonine-protein kinase that acts on both serine and threonine residues and promotes apoptosis in response to stress stimuli and caspase activation.
 Mediates oxidative-stress-induced cell death by modulating phosphorylation of JNK1-JNK2 (MAPK8 and MAPK9), p38 (MAPK11, MAPK12, MAPK13 and MAPK14) during oxidative stress.
 Plays a role in a staurosporine-induced caspase-independent apoptotic pathway by regulating the nuclear translocation of AIFM1 and ENDOG and the DNase activity associated with ENDOG.
 Phosphorylates STK38L on Thr-442 and stimulates its kinase activity.
 Regulates cellular migration with alteration of PTPN12 activity and PXN phosphorylation: phosphorylates PTPN12 and inhibits its activity and may regulate PXN phosphorylation through PTPN12.
 May act as a key regulator of axon regeneration in the optic nerve and radial nerve.